shabh2412/Backend-for-Sample-E-Commerce/readme.md

 # Backend For E-commerce

-I've built this server using json-server.
+I've built this server using json-server :)